Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 Nonetheless, Trump began the address with a unifying, uplifting tone, talking about how Americans have responded to tragedies the country has faced over the past year, from natural disasters to mass shootings.

-"Over the last year, the world has seen what we always knew: that no people on Earth are so fearless, or daring, or determined as Americans.
+"Over the last year, the world has seen what we always knew: that no people on earth are so fearless, or daring, or determined as Americans.
 If there is a mountain, we climb it.
 If there's a frontier, we cross it.
 If there's a challenge, we tame it.
 If there is an opportunity, we seize it," Trump said.
 "So let's begin tonight by recognizing that the state of our union is strong because our people are strong.
 And together, we are building a safe, strong and proud America."

 "But through it all, we have seen the beauty of America's soul, and the steel in America's spine.
 Each test has forged new American heroes to remind us who we are, and show us what we can be," the president continued.

-He also pointed out House Majority Whip Steve Scalise, R-La., calling him the "legend from Louisiana," who survived a life-threatening shooting at a congressional baseball practice last June.
+He also pointed out House Majority Whip Steve Scalise, R-La., who survived a life-threatening shooting at a congressional baseball practice last June, calling him the "legend from Louisiana."

 "In the aftermath of that terrible shooting, we came together not as Republicans or Democrats, but as representatives of the people.
 But it is not enough to come together only in times of tragedy," Trump said.
 "Tonight, I call upon all of us to set aside our differences, to seek out common ground, and to summon the unity we need to deliver for the people.
 This is really the key.
 These are the people we were elected to serve."